Tofacitinib Oral Tablets

-Take this medicine by mouth with water.
-Take it as directed on the prescription label.
+Take this medication by mouth with water.
+Take it as directed on the prescription label at the same time every day.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
-Keep taking it unless your health care provider tells you to stop.
+Keep taking it unless your care team tells you to stop.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

-Talk to your health care provider about the use of this medicine in children.
-While this drug may be prescribed for children as young as 2 years for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While this medication may be prescribed for children as young as 2 years for selected conditions, precautions do apply.